mgr51297/Nith/README.md

 # Nith
 Nith App
-This is the college app for NIT Hamirpur.
+This is the college app for NIT Hamirpur